History of Our School

 Our Pre-school facility opened in 2003 with the generous support of Mr Kevin Curley, the American Ireland Fund and the Integrated Education Fund.
 It is an integral part of the primary school and prides itself on the warm and welcoming environment for both children and parents.
 The inclusive ethos of the Pre-school ensures that all children have opportunities to learn and play together irrespective of social, religious or cultural background.

-In 2015-2016 we moved into brand new purpose built accommodation which consists of a gardening area, playgrounds, large playroom, quiet room, Kitchen area and office/staff room.
+In 2015-2016 we moved into brand new purpose built accommodation which consists of a mud pie kitchen area, playgrounds, large playroom, quiet room, Kitchen area and office/staff room.
 The Pre-school children also make use of the school grounds and the school hall for indoor play.

 From September 2017 our pre-school has been operating as a Nursery Class with the daily session running from 9:00am until 1:00pm.
-We currently have 26 part time places in the Nursery which is an integral part of the school.
+We currently have 26 part time places in the Nursery.

 Character and Ethos